In-patient luxury rehab center in Thailand

 Psychotherapy refers to the usage of psychological methods to help a person modify their behavior, overcome problems, and manage mental illnesses.
 There are many types of psychotherapy, but cognitive behavioral therapy (CBT) is the most frequently used for patients with residual schizophrenia.

 In a nutshell, CBT works by enabling patients to identify negative thoughts and beliefs in order to replace them with more positive or realistic alternatives.
-The therapy is based on the theory that negative beliefs influence emotions and lead to unwanted or negative behaviors.
-Therapy is patient-centric and relies on establishing a nourishing therapeutic relationship with a therapist.
-The therapist helps patients overcome their problems in a welcoming setting without being judged or criticized.
+Cognitive behavioral therapy is based on the theory that negative beliefs influence emotions and lead to unwanted or negative behaviors.

-In the treatment of schizophrenia, CBT can help patients change how they think and react to things.
-The therapy also teaches people to handle negative stimuli in a more positive manner so that they don’t contribute to or worsen symptoms of schizophrenia.
+In the treatment of schizophrenia, CBT helps patients change how they think and react to things.
+In addition, the therapy teaches people to handle negative stimuli in a more positive manner so that they don’t contribute to or worsen symptoms of schizophrenia.

 2. Medications